A general Bayesian approach to design adaptive clinical trials with time-to-event outcomes: Adaptive clinical trial design

 \subsection{Decision rule for stopping due to futility}

 The futility decision rule is used to determine whether it would be futile to continue the trial as it is unlikely that treatment effectiveness would be concluded if the maximum sample size was reached.
-This can be evaluated similarly to the effectiveness rule but now incorporates uncertainty about the responses from those participants who have not yet enrolled into the trial.
-Again, to elaborate, consider that at each interim analysis there will be three types of participants: (1) and (2) from above the effectiveness decision rule; and (3) participants who have not yet enrolled and therefore do not have a treatment allocation, have not yet responded and are not censored.
-Thus, the expectation of the futility decision rule can be defined as:
+This can be evaluated similarly to the effectiveness rule but now incorporates uncertainty about the outcomes from participants who have not yet enrolled into the trial.
+Again, to elaborate, consider that at each interim analysis there will be three types of participants: (1) and (2) from the above effectiveness decision rule; and (3) participants who have not yet enrolled and therefore do not have a treatment allocation, have not yet responded and are not censored.
+Thus, the expectation of the futility decision rule is evaluated over the uncertainty in the eventual responses from the second type of participant, and the uncertainty in treatment allocations and responses from the third type of participant.
+This expectation can be defined as follows:

-where $\bm{V}$ and $\bm{Z}$ are the random variables associated supposed future treatment allocations and future outcome data, respectively.
-The distribution of $\bm{V}$, denoted as $p(\bm{v})$, will be based on the randomisation approach for the given trial.
-If the above expectation is less than $\Delta_f$, then the trial would stop for futility.
+where $\bm{V}$ and $\bm{W}$ are the random variables for future treatment allocations and the associated future outcome data for the third type of participant, respectively, and we (for the moment) ignore any censoring associated with $\bm{z}$ and $\bm{w}$.
+The distribution of $\bm{V}$, denoted as $p(\bm{v})$, is based on the randomisation scheme for the trial.
+Given the treatment allocations $\bm{v}$, the distribution of $\bm{W}$ can be defined as: